 By Kathi Duquette

-Even with the popularity of Yoga today, some of you may think of a bunch of old men wearing sheets and sitting in pretzel poses.
-The actuality is that if you can simply calm your breathing, you can reduce the anxiety associated with chronic pain (and you can wear any comfortable clothing that you choose – no sheets required).
-Once you can relax a little, you can generate some healing properties into painful areas and the focused energy and blood flow can often reduce some of the pain.
+Even with the popularity of Yoga today, some of you may think of a bunch of older adults wearing sheets and sitting in pretzel poses.
+If you can calm your breathing, you can reduce the anxiety associated with chronic pain (and wear any comfortable clothing you choose – no sheets required).
+Once you can relax, you can generate some healing properties in painful areas, and the focused energy and blood flow can often reduce some of the pain.

-Yoga can provide less pain, better sleep, more strength, endurance and stamina and increased positivity in everyday life.
+Yoga can provide less pain, better sleep, more strength, endurance, and stamina, and increased positivity in everyday life.
 It is a practice of easy postures that can be adjusted according to your level of activity and pain on any given day.
-You can practice Yoga to reduce fatigue, to strengthen muscles or to simply relax your body.
+You can practice Yoga to reduce fatigue, strengthen muscles, or simply relax your body.

 Arthritis sufferers also have chronic pain.
 The sharp intense pain associated with arthritis can make you want to reject all movement.
 But people who live with this pain know that movement is essential.
 Unless your arthritis is severe, exercise is recommended for people with arthritis due to decreased strength and endurance.
 You may not want to practice first thing in the morning when pain is sometimes at its worst, but later in the day, once your joints have warmed up a bit, a gentle Yoga practice could be the best form of exercise for you.